Hemp: benefits, dosage, contraindications

 Anti-inflammatory

-Hemp oil is recognized for its anti-inflammatory properties, mainly attributed to its richness in essential fatty acids such as alpha-linolenic acid (omega-3) and linoleic acid (omega-6).
-These components help modulate the body's inflammatory processes by reducing the production of inflammatory cytokines and mediators like prostaglandins.
-Additionally, research suggests that hydrolyzed proteins extracted from hemp seeds can inhibit certain cellular pathways involved in inflammation.
+Hemp oil is recognized for its anti-inflammatory properties, which are mainly attributed to its richness in essential fatty acids such as alpha-linolenic acid (omega-3) and linoleic acid (omega-6).
+These components help modulate inflammatory processes in the body by reducing the production of inflammatory cytokines and mediators such as prostaglandins.
+Furthermore, research suggests that hydrolyzed proteins extracted from hemp seeds may inhibit certain cellular pathways involved in inflammation.

 Usages associés